Brian Cash

-Brian Dominick Cash (born 24 November 1982 in Dublin) is an Irish former footballer who played for Nottingham Forest, Swansea City, Rochdale and Bristol Rovers in England, and Derry City, Sligo Rovers, St Patrick's Athletic and Galway United in Ireland.
+Brian Dominick Cash (born 24 November 1982) is an Irish former footballer who played for Nottingham Forest, Swansea City, Rochdale and Bristol Rovers in England, and Derry City, Sligo Rovers, St Patrick's Athletic and Galway United in Ireland.

 Since retiring from the game at the age of 28 he and his friend Pat Jennings Jr. have worked at the fitness club they founded together.

 Playing career

 In England

 Cash began his footballing career in England in 1996 as a youth team player with Nottingham Forest, with whom he went on to sign his first professional contract in December 1999 at the age of 17.
 It would be a further two years before he made his senior debut in the 2001–02 season.
 He failed to establish himself as a first team regular at the City Ground however and during the 2002–03 season he found himself loaned out to Swansea City.
 After playing five times in a month-long spell in South Wales he was recalled by Forest, leading to speculation that he could appear more regularly for his parent club, but he remained out of the first team lineup for the remainder of the season.

 He continued to be restricted to reserve team appearances throughout the 2003–04 season and was sent out on loan again at the beginning of the following campaign, this time to Rochdale, where he made six starts for the Greater Manchester club.
 His time at Forest came to an end in November 2004 when he was released having made just eight substitute appearances in all competitions in his five years as a senior player in Nottingham.

 Shortly after leaving Nottingham Forest in late 2004 he agreed to join Bristol Rovers on non-contract terms, forgoing any form of payment for his services in an effort to get his career back on track.
 The move turned out to be less than successful however.
 Cash's sole appearance for The Pirates came when Rovers' manager Ian Atkins named him as a substitute for an EFL League Two match against Northampton Town on 3 January 2005.
 He was brought on as a replacement for Jamie Forrester late in the second half, but a little over ten minutes later Atkins substituted him back off, replacing him with Elliott Ward.
 Cash took this as an insult and reacted angrily to the manager as he left the field and he left the club shortly afterwards.